olivierhagolle/Start_maja/Readme.md

 ## Execute MAJA

-To use the start_maja script, you need to configure the directories, within the script...
+To use the start_maja script, you need to configure the directories, within the folder.txt file.
+Here is my own configuration, also provided in the folders.txt file in this repository.
 ```
-repCode="/path/to/start_maja"
-repL1  = "/path/to/L1C_DATA/[site]" (site will be added automatically)
-repL2  = "/path/to/L2A_DATA/[site]/[tile]/[context]" (site, tile and context will be added automatically)
-maja  = "/path/to/maja/maja/core/1.0/bin/maja/"
-rep_work ="/path/to/temporary_work_files/"
+repCode=/mnt/data/home/hagolleo/PROG/S2/lance_maja
+repWork=/mnt/data/SENTINEL2/MAJA
+repL1  =/mnt/data/SENTINEL2/L1C_PDGS
+repL2  =/mnt/data/SENTINEL2/L2A_MAJA
+repMaja=/mnt/data/home/petruccib/Install-MAJA/maja/core/1.0/bin/maja
 ```

 Here is an example of command line
 ```
-Usage   : python ./start_maja.py -c <context> -t <tile name> -s <Site Name> -d <start date>
+Usage   : python ./start_maja.py -f <folder_file>-c <context> -t <tile name> -s <Site Name> -d <start date>
-Example : python ./start_maja.py -c nominal -t 31TFJ -s Avignon -d 20170101
+Example : python ./start_maja.py -f folders.txt -c nominal -t 31TFJ -s Avignon -d 20170101
 ```

-*When a product has more than 90% of clouds, the L2A is not issued*
+Caution, *When a product has more than 90% of clouds, the L2A is not issued*.
+However, a folder with _NOTVALD_ is created.

 ## Known Errors